 Senate Permanent Subcommittee on Investigations Pressures the DOJ and Congress to Increase Their Efforts to Collect Unpaid Taxes

-(2) Increase Transparency of Tax Haven Banks That Impede U.S. Tax Enforcement.
-U.S. regulators should use their existing authority to institute a probationary period of increased reporting requirements for, or to limit the opening of new accounts by, tax haven banks that enter into deferred prosecution agreements, non-prosecution agreements, settlements, or other concluding actions with law enforcement for facilitating U.S. tax evasion, taking into consideration repetitive or cumulative misconduct.
+(2) Increase Transparency of Tax Haven Banks Interfering with U.S. Tax Law Enforcement.
+U.S. regulators should use their authority to institute increased reporting requirements for tax haven banks that enter into deferred prosecution agreements, settlements, non-prosecution agreements, or other actions with law enforcement for aiding U.S. tax evasion.